Charles Fried

 Charles Anthony Fried (born Karel Fried; April 15, 1935 – January 23, 2024) was an American jurist and lawyer.
 He served as Solicitor General of the United States under President Ronald Reagan from 1985 to 1989.
 He was a professor at Harvard Law School and a visiting professor at Columbia Law School.
-He also served on the board of the nonpartisan group, the Campaign Legal Center.
+He also served on the board of the nonpartisan, nonprofit, Campaign Legal Center.

 Fried was the author of more than ten books and over 30 journal articles, and his work appeared in over a dozen collections.

 Early life and education

 Fried was born on April 15, 1935, in Prague, Czechoslovakia, to Marta and Anthony Fried.
 They were a Jewish family.
 His father was a Czech industrialist who served as a vice-president of the arms and automotive conglomerate Škoda Works.
 Fried described him as a "Czech patriot" and the family as having "always looked to the United States and to American democracy for inspiration".

 Before the German invasion of Czechoslovakia, the Frieds fled Czechoslovakia in 1939.
 They lived briefly in England before moving in 1941 to New York, where Fried earned American citizenship in 1948 at the age of thirteen.
 The family settled in New York City.

 After graduating from the Lawrenceville School in 1952, Fried attended Princeton University, where he was a member of Phi Beta Kappa and received an A.B. in modern languages and literature in 1956 after completing a senior thesis titled "The Phedre of Racine: An Analysis of the Play's Artistry."
 Fried then attended the University of Oxford, where he earned a Bachelor of Arts and Master of Arts degree in jurisprudence in 1958 and 1960, respectively, and was awarded the Ordronnaux Prize in Law (1958).
 In 1961, Fried received his Bachelor of Laws (LL.B.) degree from Columbia Law School, where he was an editor of the Columbia Law Review and a Stone Scholar.
 From 1960 to 1961, he served as law clerk to United States Supreme Court justice John Marshall Harlan II.
 In 1961, he began teaching at Harvard Law School.